Sharky90/100-days-of-code/r1-log.md

 //Day 64 December 07.
 Saturday //
 I've checked about Django - Relative URLs with templates and learned about replacing hardcoded URL path in an href with a URL Template, but evetually this method isn't good therefore I will be using future-proof method adding variable 'app_name'. 😃💻
 #100DaysOfCode

+//Day 65 December 08.
+Sunday //

+Wow how Django is awesome!
+The template inheritance allows to create a base template to inherit from which means no more DRY principle which makes it much easier to maintain the ergonomics of everything. 💻🤗🤘
+#100DaysOfCode